pacificclimate/climate-explorer-frontend/README.md

 #### Jenkins

 Jenkins automatically handles the generation of docker images.
-Currently it is configured to trigger an image build each push on individual branches.
+Currently it is configured to trigger an image build for each push on individual branches.
+The image generated will have the name `climate-explorer-frontend/[branch_name]`.

 ##### Configuration, environment variables, and Docker